What is Chainstitching?

 How do you determine your pricing for custom pieces?

-Small freehand script like your name on the front of a jacket, jumpsuit or apron (1-2 words) is $25 plus shipping back to you unless you pickup locally.
+Small freehand script like your name on the front of a jacket, jumpsuit or apron (1-2 words) starts at $30 plus shipping back to you unless you pickup locally.
 You can either ship me your piece (I can email you a shipping label after your invoice is paid) or drop off your piece locally to me in Chattanooga, TN.

 For larger pieces, I calculate pricing based on the size of the area of stitching, the complexity, the fabric/garment size and texture, thread amounts and the amount of "fill" (meaning the percentage of the design that's completely filled in with stitched color).
 Check out my customs page

 What is your lead time for your custom pieces?

 Chainstitching first and foremost if a way for me to express myself creatively and it is not my main job or source of income.
 So my lead times are longer than some chainstitchers who do this for a living.
 With that being said, I base my lead times on what I’m currently working on, so when we chat about a custom piece (especially larger pieces) I will give you an estimate based on my current workload.
 For customizable pieces like patches, beanies, and small script pieces, the lead time is listed for each item.

 How do I care for my chainstitched piece?

 To clean: Dry cleaning is ultimately preferred, but machine washing on delicate or hand-washing on cold and laying flat to dry is adequate for more used items such as tees, sweatshirts, bandanas or beanies.
 Jackets and large patches should be dry cleaned, or spot cleaned at home for best results.
 Do not bleach or iron directly on the chainstitched portion.